kuviman/linksider/website/content/bevy-jam/_index.md

 When playing other bevy jam games I have seen that pretty much every single one is suffering from audio glitches on the web builds.
 As I understand, it is because audio processing is happening using Rust code instead of through actual web audio APIs, since wasm is singlethreaded.

+I tried figuring out how to load configuration from lets say a json file at runtime, but could not find a way.
+Otherwise a bunch of constants would be hardcoded in rust files, which is also not a good thing imo.
+Using `std::fs` would not make it work on the web, so `include_str!` is the most ergonomic thing I found, although we ended up not needing such a file, since all configuration we needed was inside ldtk.

 ## Results

 We ended up with a game that seems like the best game we ever made so I am really happy with the results